 New Function of a Well-known Enzyme Linked to Virulence of TB Bacterium: Dr. Rhee and Colleagues Publish Findings in Nature Communications

 Dr. Kyu Rhee, Associate Professor of Medicine, Division of Infectious Diseases, and colleagues have uncovered a link between the function of a well-known enzyme and the virulence of the TB bacterium.
-Their findings are helping to uncover why the TB bacterium is naturally resistant to antibiotic treatment, and they suggest a strategy that could make new and existing drugs more powerful in treating TB.
-TB is the world's leading bacterial cause of death.

 Click for Weill Cornell Press Release